slsdetectorgroup/sls_detector/sphinx/command_line.rst

 Command               Python                              Implementation     Tests
 ===================== ================================= ================== =========
 sls_detector_acquire   :py:func:`Detector.acq`               OK               No

-test
-help
-exitserver
-exitreceiver
-flippeddatay
-digitest
-bustest
+test                   Also not in the cmdline? help                   help(Detector.acq) exitserver exitreceiver flippeddatay           Also not in the cmdline? digitet                Which detector? bustest                |m|
-digibittest
+digibittest            Which detector?
 reg                   :py:attr:`Jungfrau.register`          OK
 adcreg
 setbit
 clearbit
 getbit
-r_compression
-acquire               :py:func:`Detector.acq`
-busy                  :py:attr:`Detector.busy`                OK              Partial status                |stat|                                  OK |ro|
+r_compression          Also not in the cmdline? acquire               :py:func:`Detector.acq` busy                  :py:attr:`Detector.busy`                OK              Partial status                |stat|                                  OK |ro|